ramcq/foundation-web/foundation.gnome.org/about/bylaws.rst

 President or Chairman of the Board.

 Election and Term of Office
 -----------------------------------------

-The officers of the Corporation, except such officers as may be appointed in accordance with the provisions of Section 3 or Section 5 of this Article X, shall be chosen annually by the Board, and each shall hold his or her office until he or she shall resign or shall be removed or otherwise disqualified to serve, or his or her successor shall be elected and qualified, subject to the rights, if any, of an officer under any contract of employment.
+The officers of the Corporation, except such officers as may be appointed in accordance with the provisions of Section 10.3 or Section 10.5 of this Article X, shall be chosen annually by the Board, and each shall hold his or her office until he or she shall resign or shall be removed or otherwise disqualified to serve, or his or her successor shall be elected and qualified, subject to the rights, if any, of an officer under any contract of employment.
 New offices may be created and filled at any meeting of the Board.
 Each officer shall hold office until that officer's successor shall have been duly elected and shall have qualified.

+.. _Section Subordinate Officers: `Subordinate Officers`_
+.. _Section Vacancies: `sec\:vacancies`_
+.. _Article Officers: `sec\:officers`_

 Subordinate Officers
 -----------------------------------------

 The Board may appoint such other officers, including one or more assistant secretaries and one or more assistant treasurers, as it shall deem desirable, each such officer to have the authority and perform the duties prescribed from time to time by the Board and to hold office until he or she shall resign or shall be removed or otherwise disqualified to serve.

 Removal and Resignation